 Tubliss works by using a small but extra thick bicycle-sized inner tube at very high pressure to force apart the thick red plastic core against the inside of the rim and tyre bead so as to seal off the spoke nipples where air would otherwise leak out from the tyre’s air chamber.
 This can be an odd concept to get your head around; a mini-tube is still used and so to protect the valve a rim lock is required.
 However the mini tube is not pushing and rubbing against the inside of the flexing tyre carcass and so it would take an exceedingly long spike to puncture it and everything remains cooler, just as with regular tubeless tyres.
 This way you can still true spokes, something with might not be so easily achieved with the spoke nipple-sealing method I used before.
 The rim lock is clamped with a ‘hollow bolt’ which is also a valve to inflate the tyre to a regular pressure.
 The usual valve hole is used to inflate the mini tube to 100 psi.

 The core went onto the rim easily, even though the red plastic element is not elasticated.
 As long as you follow normal bike tyre mounting techniques: make sure the red core is right down in the well of the rim as you lever with your hands on the other side of the wheel.
-Usually I use diluted washing up liquid but that tends to dry up quickly; this time I used more slimy 303 UV Protectorant; it’s the same as Armor All that Tubliss recommend.
+Usually I use diluted washing up liquid but that tends to dry up quickly; this time I used more slimy 303 UV Protectorant; it’s the same as Armor All that Tubliss recommend. use lots all over so it’s lubed forever inside.
 The core slipped on with no levers, just like on the Tubliss youtube demo.
 (Since then I fitted a stiff Maxxis Desert tyre on a CRF using WD40 which was all I had at hand, and that worked fine too.
 WD40 is not an oil, as many people think).

 Next came the tyre.
 This was going to be hard, or so I thought.
 I double checked I had the direction arrow in the right orientation and then pushed the wheel down into the tyre using the folded metal plate which Tubliss supply, rim-lock down.
 Following the instructions closely (and having changed a few tyres in my time), the plate did genuinely help the core-fitted wheel slide into the tyre with less effort than normal, and if you kept pushing down as they advise, with a bit of many-armed Vishnu-ing I got the wheel inside the tyre walls.